sjjeyas/hiking-app/README.md

-# Team 23 - ProjectF: GoHiking!
-App
+# Team 23 - Hiking App
 **Specifications** <br />
 For this app, please use the emulator with the follow specifications:
 Medium Phone